mgaeckler1964/winlib/README.md

 Useful library functions for Windows SDK including a Gui Builder, requires GAKLIB

-You may use Visual Studio or Borland C++ Builder to compile
+You may use Visual Studio or Borland C++ Builder to compile.

+I started this project 1991 with Borland C++ 2.0 and Windows 3.0.
+After a 32-Bit-Compiler was available, I migrated the code to Windows NT, but 16-Bit was still supported.
+I removed 16-Bit compatibility severeal years later.

+Since compatibility for old 16-Bit-Fat-filesystem was neccessary, old filenames have followed the ugly 8.3 naming convention and upper case, only.

+All types defined in this project should follow my current naming conventions with CamelCaseLetters.
+I also have renamed the old types with my old naming convention (all uppercase letters with underscores).
+Please let me know if you find old type names.

 ## Screenshot